icyphox/site/pages/blog/k8s-at-home.md

 date: 2021-06-19
 ---

+**Update 2021-07-11**: It was fun while it lasted.
+I took down the cluster today and probably won't go back to using it.
+It was way too much maintenance, and Kubernetes really struggles with just 1GB of RAM on a node.
+Constant outages, volumes getting corrupted (had to `fsck`), etc. Not worth the headache.

 I still remember my [Lobste.rs](https://lobste.rs/s/kqucr4/unironically_using_kubernetes_for_my#c_kfldyw) comment, mocking some guy for running Kubernetes for his static blog --